-More than 56 percent of Americans under age 65 have coverage through an employer-sponsored plan.
-However, because of high costs and limited options, many small businesses have struggled to offer health insurance to their workers, and the number of small businesses doing so has declined over time.
-A small business is defined to include at least one but no more than 50 employees.
+More than half of Americans under age 65 have coverage through an employer-sponsored plan.
+However, because of high costs and limited options, prior to the ACA, many small businesses struggled to offer health insurance to their workers, and the number of small businesses doing so declined over time.
+A small business is generally defined to include at least one but no more than 50 employees, but this may depend on your state.

 - Modified community rating.
 Insurers are no longer allowed to charge higher premiums based on the health status or claims experience of an employer group.
 However, insurers may charge more if the employer group is older than average (up to three times more) or if a number of employees use tobacco products and the employer doesn’t offer tobacco users services to help them quit.